phlsphy/kloesse/README.md

 Output:
 * The pages, broken into blocks of 32 pages.

-To do:
-* Deploy to Heroku.
+Deployed on Heroku.
+Link: [https://kloesse.herokuapp.com/](https://kloesse.herokuapp.com/)